Sue Ryder: Works

+For what would have been her centenary year in 2024, the Lady Ryder of Warsaw Memorial Trust produced a podcast 'Never Standing Still: Retelling the story of Sue Ryder' on Spotify.

 Museum

-Lady Ryder set up the Sue Ryder Museum at Cavendish to tell the story of her work and promote the causes of those she helped.
+Ryder set up the Sue Ryder Museum at Cavendish to tell the story of her work and promote the causes of those she helped.
 This museum was closed upon the sale of the Cavendish Sue Ryder home in 2001.
-The exhibits from the museum were handed to the Fundacja Sue Ryder (her Polish foundation) and in 2010, the city of Warsaw kindly lent to the Foundation a Rogatki (18th century Polish check-point building) at 2 Unia Lubelska Square to house the new museum.
-The museum was opened October 19, 2016.
+The exhibits from the museum were handed to the Fundacja Sue Ryder (her Polish foundation) and in 2010, the city of Warsaw kindly lent to the Foundation one of two pavilions of the Mokotów Tollhouses at 2 Union of Lublin Square in Warsaw, to house the new museum.
+It was opened 19 October 2016.

 The Sue Ryder home at Cavendish was purchased by another care provider and renamed Devonshire House.
 A remembrance room to Lady Ryder and the residents of the Cavendish home was set up in 2019 and opened by her children Jeromy and Elizabeth Cheshire on 18 February 2019.